DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 whether the cluster is down because of lost connectivity or because of the failure of too many nodes.
 If the former, fix the connectivity to restore service.
-If the latter, there is a risk that some recently-acknowledged data has been lost, but accepting this risk it is sometimes possible to restore a cluster from any remaining nodes.
-In the worst case, the cluster should be completely terminated and then started from scratch on a set of healthy nodes.
+If the latter, there is a risk that some recently-acknowledged data has been lost, but (accepting this risk) it is sometimes possible to restore a cluster from any remaining nodes.
+The last resort is for the cluster to be completely terminated and then started from backups on a set of healthy nodes.